Language policy in Ukraine

-The language policy in Ukraine is based on its Constitution, international treaties and on domestic legislation.
-According to article 10 of the Constitution, Ukrainian is the official language of Ukraine, and the state shall ensure the comprehensive development and functioning of the Ukrainian language in all spheres of social life throughout the entire territory of the country.
-Some minority languages (such as Russian and Belarusian) have significantly less protection, and have restrictions on their public usage.
+The language policy in Ukraine is based on the constitution of Ukraine, international treaties and domestic legislation.
+According to article 10 of the constitution, Ukrainian is the official language of Ukraine, and the state shall ensure the comprehensive development and functioning of the Ukrainian language in all spheres of social life throughout the entire territory of the country.
+Some minority languages (such as Russian and Belarusian) have more limited protection and are subject to restrictions on some forms of public use.

-The 2012 law On the principles of the State language policy granted regional language status to Russian and other minority languages.
+The 2012 law On the Principles of State Language Policy granted regional language status to Russian and other minority languages.
 It allowed the use of minority languages in courts, schools and other government institutions in areas of Ukraine where the national minorities exceed 10% of the population.
 The 2012 law was supported by the governing Party of Regions and opposed by the opposition parties, who argued that the law undermined the role of the Ukrainian language, violated Article 10 of the Constitution, and was adopted with an irregular procedure.
 Immediately after the 2014 Ukrainian revolution, on 23 February 2014, the Ukrainian Parliament voted to repeal the law.
 This decision was vetoed by the acting President Turchynov.
 In October 2014, the Constitutional Court started reviewing the constitutionality of the 2012 law and declared it unconstitutional on 28 February 2018.

-In April 2019, the Ukrainian parliament voted a new law, the law "On supporting the functioning of the Ukrainian language as the State language".
+In April 2019, the Ukrainian parliament adopted a new law, the law On supporting the functioning of the Ukrainian language as the State language.
 The law made the use of Ukrainian compulsory (totally or within quotas) in more than 30 spheres of public life, including public administration, electoral process, education, science, culture, media, economic and social life, health and care institutions, and activities of political parties.
 The law did not regulate private communication.
+In consumer services, Ukrainian is the default language, although at the customer's request individual service may be provided in another language acceptable to both parties.
 Some exemptions were provided for the official languages of the European Union and for minority languages, with the exclusion of Russian, Belarusian and Yiddish.
 The Venice Commission and Human Rights Watch expressed concern about the 2019 law's failure to protect the language rights of Ukrainian minorities.
-On 8 December 2023, the Ukrainian parliament passed a bill that claimed to have fixed this issues and was adopted in order to meet one of the European Commission’s criteria for the opening of Ukrainian European Union membership negotiations.
+On 8 December 2023, the Ukrainian parliament passed amendments to legislation on national minorities as part of meeting one of the European Commission's criteria for the opening of Ukrainian European Union membership negotiations.